HL7/phd/input/pagecontent/DIMtoFHIRMapping.md

 border-collapse:collapse;
 padding: 6px;}</style>

-### Scalar Numeric Metric Object Mapping Example
+### Numeric Observation Mapping Example

-The simplest example of a mapping of a Numeric Metric object to a FHIR Observation resource is as follows
+The simplest example of a mapping of an ACOM Numeric Observation to a FHIR Observation resource is as follows

 |ACOM Numeric Observation Attribute|Meaning|FHIR Observation element|
 |-|---|---|